maxmiguta/project3/readme.md

 I was able to resolve the issue initially by going to my Google account and turning on an option to "allow less secure apps" to access my account.
 However, it turned out that an additional measure had to be taken to get rid of the server error and that was to go to a *DisplayUnlockCaptcha* page on my account and click a button to "allow access to my Google account".

 When it seemed that this email issue was finally resolved it then happened again about a couple of weeks later.
 Thankfully I was able to take care of it straight away by going to the *DisplayUnlockCaptcha* page once more.
-However, if it can happen to me again so soon after verifying my account and while I was testing the contact form on the same (recognised) device then it certainly happen to anybody else testing my form from another location and/or device.
+However, if it can happen to me again so soon after verifying my account and while I was testing the contact form on the same (recognised) device then it can certainly happen to anybody else testing my form from another location and/or device.

 Users of my website need to be aware of this potential problem should they get a *server error* message when trying to submit the contact form.
 Unfortunately, this is a third-party issue and is therefore out of my control.